botpress/botpress/docs/getting_started/trivia_skills.md

 ![Refactoring into a node][refactoringnode]

-A better, longer-term solution would be to extract the leaderboard feature as a separate subflow, then instead of pointing to the leaderboard node, you point to the leaderboard subflow.
+A better, longer-term solution would be to extract the leaderboard feature as a separate subflow, and then instead of pointing to the leaderboard node, you point to the leaderboard subflow.

 ### Creating a new flow